-The grant review process from the submittal deadline to notification of approval or denial is usually takes 3 to 4 months.
-During this time, MDA conducts a Due Diligence check on all Applicants to confirm eligibility, tax status, standing of project veterinarians and clinics with MDA Vet Board, standing with local animal control agencies, and standing with the IRS and the State of Maryland.
-The Advisory Board, with input from the Program Coordinator, reviews and evaluates each grant application competitively in relation to all applications, with focus on how well the application meets Program requirements and goals, the potential beneficial and measurable impact on shelter intake and euthanasia rates, Applicant experience and capacity, and cost effectiveness of the proposed effort with respect to Program purpose.
-The Advisory Board then submits their funding recommendations to the Secretary of Agriculture.
+The grant review process begins in April, once the submission window has closed.
+During this time, MDA conducts a Due Diligence check on all Applicants to confirm eligibility, tax status, standing of project veterinarians and clinics with their respective state veterinary boards, standing with local animal control agencies, and standing with the IRS and the State of Maryland.
+The Spay and Neuter Advisory Board (SNAB), with input from the Program Coordinator, reviews and evaluates each grant application competitively in relation to all applications, with focus on how well the application meets Program requirements and goals, the potential beneficial and measurable impact on shelter intake and euthanasia rates, Applicant experience and capacity, and cost effectiveness of the proposed effort with respect to Program purpose.
+The SNAB then submits their funding recommendations to the Secretary of Agriculture.
 The Secretary ultimately decides on the final disposition of all applications.

-All Applicants (whether approved for funding by the Secretary or turned down by the Secretary) are notified by email as promptly as possible after the Secretary's final funding decision.
+All Applicants are notified by email as promptly as possible after the Secretary's final funding decision.
 Emails to Applicants approved for funding will include any changes in scope or budget MDA wishes to implement.
-At that time the Applicant must notify MDA if they accept the changes and wish to accept the grant, as modified or wish to decline.
+At that time the Applicant must notify MDA if they accept the changes and wish to accept the grant as modified, or wish to decline.
 Emails to Applicants not approved for funding will include reasons for being turned down with any recommendations for future submissions.

-MDA sends out grant agreements to recipients usually within 30 days following approval.
-MDA will notify the recipients by email when the grant agreements have been mailed out.
-Grant recipients must return their signed agreements to MDA (by mail or delivery only) within 30 days after this notification.
-Recipients must not commit any funds until the grant agreement has been fully signed by both MDA and the recipient, and the recipient has received their signed copy back.

-If the grant agreement is not returned to MDA within required time, MDA may choose to withdraw the grant offer and reallocate the funds.
+MDA sends out grant agreements via OneStop to recipients usually within 30 days following approval.
+Grant Agreements will be signed via OneStop.
+Recipients must not commit any funds until the grant agreement has been fully signed by both MDA and the recipient, and the recipient has received their signed copy.
+MDA will not release any funds until the Grant Agreement is signed.
+If the grant agreement is not signed within 30 days, MDA may choose to withdraw the grant offer and reallocate the funds.